iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 seat, the total payable amount for the team would be $40 x 5 = $200 per month.

-Increasing or decreasing the number of seats during a billing period will result in pro-rated amount calculation (see the next section for an example).
+Increasing or decreasing the number of seats during a billing period will result in prorated amount calculation (see the next section for an example).

 For Enterprise plans, all invoice amounts are calculated based on the agreement between you and Iterative.